 Webinar 4: Developing an inclusive organisational relationship and sexuality policy and procedure, including an easy read version

-Sue Sharples, Director of the U-Night Group, along with Daniel Hall and Becky Gammon from Voice for All in Lancashire, will share their experience of developing an organisational sexuality and relationship policy and procedure, including an easy read version.
+Sue Sharples, Director of the U-Night Group, along with Daniel Hall and Becky Gammon from Voice for All in Lancashire, share their experience of developing an organisational sexuality and relationship policy and procedure, including an easy read version.
 They will talk about why this is important, what to include and who to involve.

 Webinar 3: Delivering a group education programme on relationships for people with learning disabilities

-Moyra Finch, Community Nurse Practitioner from Hertfordshire Partnerships NHS Trust talks about some of the resources that she uses to deliver a 13 week education programme on relationships for people with learning disabilities.
+Moyra Finch, Community Nurse Practitioner from Hertfordshire Partnerships NHS Trust, talks about some of the resources that she uses to deliver a 13 week education programme on relationships for people with learning disabilities.
 Moyra goes over each session individually, outlining the content, how the sessions work, and how they can be adapted for different skill levels.
 She also talks about forming the group, how people are chosen, and the assessments that are carried out before and following attendance.

 Any questions?
-If you want to get in touch with Moyra
+Get in touch with Moyra.

 Webinar 2: Delivering sex and relationships education to adults with learning disabilities